 For each fixed graph $G$, we estimate the graph-conditioned DMDG fraction through Monte Carlo trajectory sampling from the learned $S_{\rm OM}$.
 Each Monte Carlo sample paints stellar and gas masses on the full layered halo graph, ensuring correlated layer-by-layer evolution.
 The $O_{\rm DMDG}$ specifies only the $z=0$ DMDGs, and earlier layers enter only through the trajectory weight.
 To split the nodes by $d_G$ bin, we introduce the $z=0$ node sets $E_1\equiv\{i:d_G(i)=1\}$ and $E_{>1}\equiv\{i:d_G(i)>1\}$.
 The graph-conditioned DMDG fraction is then obtained as

 In practice, trajectories are sampled from $P_{\rm tot}(\mathbf{x}\mid G,x_0)$ both with and without the $p_{\rm attach}$ factor (Eq.~\eqref{eq:P_tot}).
-The operator $O_{\rm DMDG}^{(i)}[\mathbf{x}]$ selects the DMDGs, and the path integral is then estimated by averaging over the sampled trajectories.
-To ensure better than one percent accuracy, we adaptively choose the number of samples from $500$ to about $2000$ for different graphs.
 In the case without $p_{\rm attach}$, the newly appearing nodes are inserted with their values from the simulation catalogs at the layer where they first enter the graph.
-Only their subsequent evolution is sampled from the learned trajectory model.
-With $p_{\rm attach}$, these entry values are instead sampled from the attachment model.
+With $p_{\rm attach}$, those entry values are instead sampled from the attachment model.

 Specifically, we fit lognormal conditional distributions for $M_\star$ and $M_{\rm gas}$ as functions of $(M_{\rm halo},z)$ using the subset of newly appearing nodes in the TNG graphs, and then sample from those fitted distributions at each layer.
-This cleanly isolates outside-the-graph uncertainty without altering learned transport dynamics on existing nodes.
+This isolates outside-the-graph uncertainty without altering learned transport dynamics on already connected nodes.
 Details of the fits are given in Appendix~\ref{sec:attachment_fits}.